For Faculty and Advisors

 Program directorships and faculty participation in faculty-led study abroad programs are open to all tenured and tenure-track faculty, as well as instructors as determined by departments and contingent upon approval from the Dean of the appropriate division.

 The Office of International Education will assist you in developing a study abroad program and implementing a marketing strategy.
-Holly Hudson, Director of International Education will work with faculty leaders from the very beginning of the proposal process.
+Bri Ard, Interim Director of International Education will work with faculty leaders from the very beginning of the proposal process.
 Interested faculty should contact OIE to discuss program ideas and planning.

 The Office of International Education (OIE) does not offer or approve study abroad, internship, independent travel, service learning, or volunteer programs in countries where current U.S. Department of State Travel Warnings exists.
 OIE, in consultation with applicable University administrative offices, will assess all university-sponsored or related travel to countries that have U.S. Department of State Travel Alert.
 In the event that the U.S. Department of State issues a Travel Warning or a Travel Alert for a country or region, approval of current programs and university-related student travel will be suspended.